What are Eraser Sponges?

-Once you’ve squeegeed the glass, the doors leave a soap scum build up where the squeegee stopped.
+Once you’ve squeegeed the glass, the doors leave a soap scum build-up where the squeegee stopped.
 An Eraser Sponge will cut through that like nobody’s business and presto!
-The shower doors are like new.
+The shower doors look new.

 Lots of homeowners keep an Eraser Sponge right outside the shower to use after each use to keep their doors from looking like this.